-- (1) An exhibit that lists your rate level history and includes an explanation of the calculation of the "Current Rate Level Factors"
+- (1) An exhibit that lists your rate level history and includes an explanation of the calculation of the "Current Rate Level Factors" - (1) An exhibit that itsis you're late reven instoly and includes an explanation to the Cardiator of the Corrent recognition of the selected "Annual Premium Trend" and "Exposure Trend"

-- Supporting data for the selected "Annual Premium Trend" and "Exposure Trend" Supporting data for the selected "Annual Premium Trend" and "Exposure Trend" Your definition of non-hurricane catastrophe losses An explanation of the derivation of the "INCURRED ULAE" amounts along with supporting Florida data. - (a) Find expandious of the elected "Annual Loss Trend (Up-to-Date)" and the "Annual Loss Trend (Projected)" (b) Supporting data for the selected "Annual Loss Trend (Up-to-Date)" and the "Annual Loss Trend (Projected)" (c) Supporting data for the selected "Loss & ALAE Development Factors" (Include Florida-only historical Loss & ALAE data consistent with the "ACTUAL INCURRED LOSSES Excl.
-Cats." - (include Folda-Only Insultat DSs & ALAE data dotsistent with the ACTOAL INCORRED LOSSES EXA.
-Cats.
+(3) Your definition of non-hurricane catastrophe losses

+(4) An explanation of the derivation of the "INCURRED ULAE" amounts along with supporting Florida data. - (6) Supporting data for the selected "Annual Loss Trend (Up-to-Date)" and the "Annual Loss Trend (Projected)" (6) Supporting data for the selected "Loss & ALAE Development Factors" (Include Florida-only historical Loss & ALAE data consistent with the "ACTUAL INCURRED LOSSES Excl.
+Cats." - (middle Floridacymy) instruction Libbs & ALACE and oblissisted with the ACTUAL INCURRED ALAE Excl.
+Cats." included with the ACTUAL INCURRED ALAE Excl.
+Cats." included in the indications)

 (7) Detailed supporting data for the "PROJECTED NON-HURR.
+CAT." amounts

-CAT." amounts (8) Detailed supporting data for the "Projected HURRICANE Losses, ALAE, and ULAE" amounts.
+(8) Detailed supporting data for the "Projected HURRICANE Losses, ALAE, and ULAE" amounts.

 For Commercial Residential risks, the "Projected HURRICANE Losses" must be from a model accepted by the Florida Commission on Hurricane Loss Projection Methodology and may not be modified or adjusted. - (9) Supporting data for the "Selected Accident Year Weights" (10) Supporting data for the selected "Credibility".
 Note Support must include the credibility methodology and full standard used to derive the credibility.
-Actuarial support must also include the actuary's opinion on why such methodology and full standard are appropriate for the - rate indication for this line of business. - (11) Supporting data for the selected "Fixed Expense Loading" by category including the latest three years of historical data if available (12) Supporting data for the selected "Variable Expense Loading" by category including the latest three years of historical data if available (13) Supporting data for the selected "Variable Expense Loading" by category including the latest three years of historical data if available (13) Supporting data for any "Adjustment Factor for Law Changes, Etc." other than 1.000 (14) Supporting data and exhibits where indicated with "SuPPORTI" not mentioned above
+Actuarial support must also include the actuary's opinion on why such methodology and full standard are appropriate for the rate indication for this line of business. - (11) Supporting data for the selected "Fixed Expense Loading" by category including the latest three years of historical data if available (12) Supporting data for the selected "Variable Expense Loading" by category including the latest three years of historical data if available (13) Supporting data for the selected "Variable Expense Loading" by category including the latest three years of historical data if available (13) Supporting data for any "Adjustment Factor for Law Changes, Etc." other than 1.000 (14) Supporting data and exhibits where indicated with "Supporting" not mentioned above

-- (o)The selected "Profit & Contingency" expense loading must be in compliance with Rule 69O-170.003, F.A.C.
+(o)The selected "Profit & Contingency" expense loading must be in compliance with Rule 69O-170.003, F.A.C.

-No expense loadings should be included for Florida Insurance Guaranty Association assessments, Citizens Property Insurance Corporation assessments, Florida Hurricane Catastrophe Fund premium payments, or Managing General Agent fees. (p)asse
+No expense loadings should be included for Florida Insurance Guaranty Association assessments, Citizens Property Insurance Corporation assessments, Florida Hurricane Catastrophe Fund premium payments, or Managing General Agent fees.